-Although risk management mechanisms have been designed and rolled out in order to prevent risks from having a significant impact, there is no guarantee that these mechanisms achieve their intended objective.
+Although risk management mechanisms have been designed and rolled out in order to prevent all risks from having a significant impact, there is no guarantee that these mechanisms achieve their intended objective.
 Many of SGLRI's methods for managing risk and exposures are based on observed historical market behavior, statistics based on historical models, or expert judgment.
 As a result, these methods may not fully predict future exposures, which may be significantly greater than estimated, particularly in unstable or volatile markets and environments.
 Other risk management methods depend upon the evaluation of information regarding markets, clients, natural catastrophes or other matters that is publicly available or otherwise accessible to SGLRI.
 This information may not always be accurate, complete, up-to-date or properly evaluated.

 SGLRI may also be exposed to emerging risks, which include new threats or constantly changing current risks with a high degree of uncertainty.
-They may arise from the numerous changes to the environment in which SGLRI operates, such as changes in professional practices or in legal, jurisdictional, regulatory, social, political, economic, financial and/or environmental conditions.
+They may arise from the numerous changes to the environment in which SGLRI operates, such as changes in professional practices or in political, economic, financial, fiscal, legal, regulatory, jurisdictional, social and environmental conditions.

-Emerging risks may adversely affect SGLRI's reinsurance business due to either a change in interpretation of the contracts leading to extensions of covers beyond what policyholders had expected (e.g. due to the inapplicability or interpretation of certain clauses) or by increasing the frequency and/or severity of claims.
+Emerging risks may adversely affect SGLRI's reinsurance business due to either a change in interpretation of the contracts leading to extensions of cover beyond what policyholders had expected (e.g. due to the inapplicability or interpretation of certain clauses) or by increasing the frequency and/or severity of claims.
 Such risks may also lead to higher fluctuations than expected in macro-economic indicators such as interest rates and price level, or disruptions in financial markets, further impacting SGLRI's business.
 In addition, emerging risks may also have a direct impact on SGLRI's operations, for instance by generating unexpected additional expenses.
-Examples of emerging risks include: cyber-attacks, antimicrobial resistance, non-controlled bio-experiments, climate change, electromagnetic fields, extreme social unrest and Eurozone break-up.

-Therefore, SGLRI cannot exclude the possibility of exceeding the Company's risk tolerance limits due to an incorrect estimation of its risks and exposures.
+Therefore, SGLRI cannot exclude the possibility of exceeding its risk tolerance limits due to an incorrect estimation of its risks and exposures.
 If the risks disclosed in this section were to occur, they could potentially have a significant effect on SGLRI's present and future business, cash flows, eligible own funds and solvency position.

-As mentioned in section B.3.3 - Internal Model contribution to the ERM framework, the risk categories reported in the Internal Model include, Life underwriting and reserving risk, Market risk including interest rate risk and currency risk, credit risk, and operational risk.
+As mentioned in Section B.3.3 - Internal Model contribution to the ERM framework, the risk categories reported in the Internal Model include, life underwriting and reserving risk, market risk including interest rate risk and currency risk, credit risk, and operational risk.

-For further information on risks included in SCOR's internal model, refer to chapter E - Capital Management.
+For further information on risks included in SCOR's internal model, refer to Chapter E - Capital Management.